|Grant Cycle||Grant Cycle Begins||Grant Application Due Date||Grant Review Cycle||Grant Award Dates|

 All grant applications become the property of the Foundation and will not be returned to the applicant.

 Each organization receiving funds from the Foundation may be required to provide periodic financial reports and project reports directed to: Superior Health Foundation, Attn: Grant Committee, 121 N. Front St., Marquette, MI 49855.
 Additionally, photographs are encouraged for inclusion on the Foundation’s newsletters, press releases and/or web sites.

 Failure to expend funds and to provide a complete, accurate, and timely accounting of awarded funds within one year may prohibit the organization from receiving future funding from the Foundation and may result in the Foundation seeking restitution of misspent funds, unless extension approval is granted by the Executive Director.

 The Foundation makes grants based on the program or services described in the grant application or a final agreement that may be required due to the unique characteristics or size of the grant.
 Some projects, particularly those of considerable duration or size, may encounter changes in key personnel, funding partners, or resource requirements.
 Whenever possible, the Foundation will work with the grant recipient to address unforeseen events.

 The Superior Health Foundation requires each organization receiving grants from the Foundation to publish an acknowledgement of the grant.
 The publicity may be in the form of a press release, an annual report, a brochure or materials related to the project or in some other means of communication.
 All public recognition should be in the name of the “Superior Health Foundation.”
-The organization should send a copy of the press release or other information to the Foundation Executive Director for review and comment prior to the release to the public.
-A copy of any public acknowledgement should be submitted with the final grant report.
+A copy, or copies, of any public acknowledgement should be submitted with the final grant report.

 GRANT APPLICATION GUIDELINES